 People also file Chapter 13 bankruptcy if they have more assets than they can protect since Chapter 13 gives them the opportunity to keep those assets without losing them as long as they repay their creditors an amount equal to what they cannot protect.
 Finally, if your income is considerably higher than your expenses, you will most likely have to file Chapter 13 and repay some portion of your debt depending on your financial situation.

-Michigan Bankruptcy Attorney Daniela Dimovski will create a Chapter 13 plan and propose it to the Court, your Trustee and your creditors.
+Macomb Bankruptcy Attorney Daniela Dimovski will create a Chapter 13 plan and propose it to the Court, your Trustee, and your creditors.

 A Chapter 13 bankruptcy case lasts from 3 to 5 years with the length of time being determined by your income.
-If you are below the median or average income, you qualify for a 3 year plan, meaning you will be paying a percentage of your debt for 36 months.
-However, we can extend it to a 5 year plan if necessary to make the monthly payment more affordable.
-If your income is above the median or average income, you MUST be in a 5 year plan.
+If you are below the median or average income, you qualify for a 3-year plan, meaning you will be paying a percentage of your debt for 36 months.
+However, we can extend it to a 5-year plan if it is necessary to make the monthly payment more affordable.
+If your income is above the median or average income, you MUST be in a 5-year plan.
 This means you will be paying more back since you will pay a percentage for 60 months (versus paying that amount for 3 years).

 There are typically 2 kinds of debt we deal with in a Chapter 13 bankruptcy plan; secured debts and unsecured debts.
 Secured debts are debts that have a lien attached to them, like a house or a car.
 These debts usually are repaid in full.
 Unsecured debts are credit cards, medical bills, deficiencies, personal loans, etc. These debts can be paid anywhere from 0% to 100% depending on how much income you have left at the end of the month after paying reasonable and necessary expenses.